My Approach to Helping

 I take a "client-centered approach" in which the therapeutic process and pace is guided by the individual's values, beliefs, and comfort level.
 I offer a range of therapeutic approaches to match specific needs.
 I provide counselling services to individuals, couples, children, families, and groups.
 Many of my clients focus on self-understanding as a means to improving relationships.
 Treating past abuse or trauma is central to the healing process.
 I specialize in infant and child mental health.

 I provide counselling services to children and adults who have special needs.
 I also offer counselling sessions through video conferencing or on the phone for your convenience and privacy.
 Each fall and winter we offer group sessions.
 For more information on these and up coming workshops, please visit my website.

 More Info About My Practice

 To ensure that my services are a good fit for you, I offer a 30 minute free consultation.
-Fees are $110.00 for a 50 minute session for an individual and $165.00 for an 80 minute session with couples or families.
 We also offer a limited number of people a reduced rate based on what they can afford.
-Please let us know before our first session if this is an insurance claim, or if you have been approve for counselling services through Aboriginal Health, ICBC, CVAP or other program.
+Please let us know before our first session if this is an insurance claim or if you have been approve for counselling services through First Nations Health, ICBC, CVAP or other government programs.